GuinivereJane/vuex-subscription-manager/README.md

 _note that you **must** name import your root level subscriptions file as 'rootSubscriptions' or you will have a bad day_

+For a very basic example of this package in action, check out https://github.com/GuinivereJane/demo-veux-subscription-manager !

 ##Suggested Usage (AKA reasons I built this thing)